 Pag, HR | Brighton, GB

-The proposed site for the Lido beach pavilion development stands 0.8 miles west of Marine Court on the site of Sidney Little’s famous 1930’s bathing pool in West St Leonards-on-Sea, East Sussex.
+The proposed site for the Lido development stands 0.8 miles west of Marine Court on the site of Sidney Little’s famous 1930’s bathing pool in West St Leonards-on-Sea, East Sussex.
 The project is aimed at regenerating the most westerly end of St Leonards seafront and is situated on the new south coast cycle route between Bexhill and Hastings.

 The pavilion will also offer use of changing and showering facilities to beach visitors and those keen to enjoy the non-motorised watersports the area has to offer.
 This area of the beach is already popular with local kite surfers and canoeists who gather here to enjoy the ideal conditions naturally available at this location.
 Watersports enthusiasts will be able to visit the beach and then enjoy the shower and changing facilities before relaxing on the terrace or visiting the restaurant.
 The resort will act as a resting place for cyclists exploring the coastal path from The Stade in Hastings to the De La Warr Pavilion in Bexhill and beyond to Cooden Beach, providing a destination to enjoy great local food and beverages while enjoying the south coast beach scene.

 Lido has been designed by making use of converted shipping containers to minimise extensive ground-works.
 Due to the design constraints of the location, and in order to achieve flexibility and longevity, the containers will be modified to create the various building structures as required.
 The containers are versatile in their design flexibility as well as being portable.
 These factors will enable fast set-up and break down times, most significantly having minimal impact on the existing site.

 Lido will be flexible and capable of adapting to suit the seasonal and visitor requirements of the town.
 During the summer months, the pavilion will be used for daytime outdoor leisure and recreation pursuits while enjoying the beachside location and spectacular views of the Sussex coastline.
 There will also be occasional evening and daytime events such as local festivals, theatre, film and beachside sports and for use as a low impact music arena.

 Visitors will be actively encouraged to access the site by bicycle and the use of public transport links such as the local area bus service and the regional train networks to West St Leonards and St Leonards Warrior Square stations, bringing visitors from London and the southeast.
 There will be a dedicated car park for out of town visitors to enjoy pre-paid car parking for the day, and to enjoy the marine and leisure facilities on offer at the beach pavilion.
 Alternative transport links to connect the local seafront attractions are currently under discussion, such as a Big Lemon-style bio-diesel bus service used in the Brighton and Hove area.

-SUMMARY The Lido beach pavilion development is a great opportunity for Hastings and St Leonards, and most importantly for the West St Leonards environs, which has not received much attention in recent years.
+The Lido development is a great opportunity for Hastings and St Leonards, and most importantly for the West St Leonards environs, which has not received much attention in recent years.
 It will act as a catalyst to kick-start the much needed regeneration that the area deserves.
 Lido will create jobs for local residents and training opportunities for students in the region.
 It will assist in broadening the appeal of the local area and will become an exciting destination for visitors and local residents, helping towards Hastings and St Leonards regaining its rightful position as the jewel in the necklace of southeast coastal towns.

 Status: Under Construction